Age: 8 years

 Silas’s foster mom adores her special little guy, and says: “Silas has taught me so much about life: adaptation, strength, determination, and will.
 He has the cutest personality and is so full of life.
 He has a sparkle in his eye that never stops.
 He loves to follow me around, and boy can he get around quick!
 He’s my little shadow and loves to cuddle with me any chance he gets.
 My hope is that he finds the perfect home that will enjoy and love him as he deserves.”

 So whaddya say?
 Do you have what it takes to be Silas’s forever home?
 Then fill out an application and tell us all about yourself, especially any experience you have with paralyzed or other special needs dogs.
-Keep in mind that Silas is not a big fan of the car, so any travel must be slow and with plenty of stops.
-Silas will be watching the Super Bowl from the great state of Ohio, and will not be shipped.
+In the meantime, Silas will be watching the Super Bowl from the great state of Ohio, and will not be shipped.

 FBRN dogs are in foster care in people's private homes.
 For the foster families' safety, we do not disclose specific locations, and we don't set up meet and greets prior to applications.
 For detailed information about the dogs in our care, please read the extensive bios on each dog.